Call4Cloud | MMP-C | Autopilot | Device Preparation

 1. Introduction

-In one of my earlier blogs about what was exactly happening when EPM was activated in our tenant and deployed to our devices, I noticed an additional weird schedule being created on my device
+In one of my earlier blogs about what exactly was happening when EPM was activated in our tenant and deployed to our devices, I noticed an additional weird schedule being created on my device

-In this blog above, I noticed the “Refresh Schedule created by declared configuration to refresh any setting changed on the device” but at that point in time I couldn’t find anything related to it but now I do!
+In this blog above, I noticed the “Refresh Schedule created by declared configuration to refresh any setting changed on the device,” but at that point in time, I couldn’t find anything related to it, but now I do!

-So let’s start with me talking about the complete flow first and from there on I will explain what I noticed
+So let’s start with me talking about the complete flow first, and from there on I will explain what I noticed

 2. The Complete Flow

-As mentioned at the beginning of this blog post, this will be the first part of 7 what’s going on with the WinDC (declared configurations) and EPM (Endpoint Privilege Management)
+As mentioned at the beginning of this blog post, this will be the first part of 7, what’s going on with the WinDC (declared configurations) and EPM (Endpoint Privilege Management)

 When spending time figuring out what this task exactly does and why I got myself stuck in the biggest maze I have ever seen.
-Let me tell you what I noticed and from there we will zoom in on each part a little bit more (or maybe a lot more).
+Let me tell you what I noticed, and from there, we will zoom in on each part a little bit more (or maybe a lot more).

-Please Note: I will add the links to the blog posts once they are “live”
+Please Note: I will add the links to the blog posts once they are “live.”

 Part 1: